developer-kumamoto/if-menu/readme.txt

 = Where do I find conditional functions? =

-WordPress provides [a lot of functions](http://codex.wordpress.org/Conditional_Tags) which can be used to create conditional statements for almost any combination that a theme/plugin developer can think of.
+WordPress provides [a lot of functions](http://codex.wordpress.org/Conditional_Tags) which can be used to create custom rules for almost any combination that a theme/plugin developer can think of.

 = Who made that really cool icon =